mmfink/SpatialEcology/Readme.md

 SpatialEcology
 ==============

-A collection of tools in Python and R for processing and analyzing ecological and environmental data.
+A collection of tools in Python and R for processing, visualizing, and analyzing ecological and environmental data.

 This repository is under active development and is not (nor may it ever be) a standalone package or app.
 Use at your own discretion.